dtonys/react-web-jest/README.md

-# react-web-boilerplate
+# react-web-jest

-Simple single page app boilerplate featuring react and code splitting.
-Optimized for incremental rebuild times, to provide a fast development environment.
+Simple example of unit and integration tests with jest and react.